 Animal licensing and ordinances have been passed to protect the citizens as well as the animals in your community.
 Most city ordinances are available online through your city's website.
 You can also contact your local city planner, law enforcement or animal control officer for your city's ordinances.

-DOG AND CAT BREEDER BILL Commercial dog and cat breeders in Minnesota must be licensed and inspected by the Minnesota Board of Animal Health.
+DOG AND CAT BREEDER REQUIREMENTS Commercial dog and cat breeders in Minnesota must be licensed and inspected by the Minnesota Board of Animal Health.
 Under Minnesota law, a commercial breeder is defined as a person who is in the business of breeding and selling animals and who owns ten or more adult intact animals that produce more than five litters of puppies or kittens per year.
 To become licensed, the commercial breeder must submit a license application accompanied by the initial license fee.
 The fee for licensure is $10 per adult intact animal up to a maximum of $250.
 The commercial breeding facility must then be inspected by the Board of Animal Health to verify that it meets all the requirements Minnesota law.

 The Department of Justice has information about the federal animal welfare laws and the enforcement of those laws here.
-The Animal Legal Defense Fund has also compiled a through summary of the protections awarded all animals in the country under federal law.
+The Animal Legal Defense Fund has also compiled a thorough summary of the protections awarded all animals in the country under federal law.

 MINNESOTA VETERINARIANS ARE MANDATORY REPORTERS OF ANIMAL ABUSE, CRUELTY AND NEGLECT They must report all cases of abuse, neglect and cruelty and suspected cases of the same to a peace officer or to a MFHS humane agent.